A popular video claims that the Sandy Hook Elementary Shooting was an elaborate hoax in order to promote tighter gun control in the U.S.

 - Snopes – “The information presented in that video was a mixture of misinformation, innuendo, and subjective interpretation..”

 The true hoax is this so-called conspiracy, based on flimsy “evidence,” conjecture, and outright misinformation.
 Consider the “evidence” presented: Incorrect website dates, the registration status of a school nurse, “wrong” demeanor of grieving parents, and news that changed as information came in.
 Does this body of evidence prove, or even point to anything, much less a hoax or government-sponsored tragedy?

 Have gun control advocates used such tragedies as Aurora and Sandy Hook to promote their agendas?
 Absolutely.
-Was Sandy Hook staged or orchestrated by the government in order to tighten gun control laws?
-No.
+The fact that some lawmakers may cite such tragedies to promote their agendas does prove they were involved in them.

 This isn’t the era of media turning a blind eye or keeping secrets.
-We are supposed to believe that such foes as MSNBC, Fox News, Democrats, and Republicans all banded together to promote this massive lie on the American people – without a single defector.
-We are supposed to believe that the NRA and the many staunch gun advocates in Washington would be shut out of such a massive secret by a news media that can’t seem to keep a secret.
+We are supposed to believe that such foes as MSNBC, Fox News, Democrats, and Republicans either all banded together to promote this massive lie on the American people – without a single defector, or that none of them were smart enough to raise the questions posed in the “Exposed” video.
+Why hasn’t the NRA – which has the most to lose if these conspiracies were true – endorsed the questions raised by this video?

-Here at Wafflesatnoon we don’t want gun control – and in fact we feel that Vice President Joe Biden’s recent statements about gun control via executive order borders on treason – but we also don’t want the memories of the unfortunate souls lost in Sandy Hook to be desecrated by conspiracy theorists who care more about their agenda than the true facts.
+Here at Wafflesatnoon, we don’t want gun control, but we also don’t want the memories of the unfortunate souls lost in Sandy Hook to be desecrated by conspiracy theorists who care more about their agenda than the true facts.

 Here is another extensive article debunking the video.